-I organise workshops and participatory music events for all ages and abilities – using electronic and acoustic instruments; I organise workshops with artists from other disciplines – especially dance; I help establish musical groups within the communities of Oxford.
+I organise workshops and participatory music events for all ages and abilities, using both electronic and acoustic instruments, and often involving cross-disciplinary collaborations with other artists (dancers in particular).
+Within communities of Oxford, I help establish and maintain musical groups.

-I have detailed work related to three community groups, one of which I set up and one I helped establish.
+I have detailed work related to three community groups; one of which I set up (Confluence) and one I helped establish (Oxford Improvisers).

 The group Confluence epitomises the approach I have to making music within the community.
 This group came out of workshops I ran for Crisis Skylight in 2012/13.
-People from different backgrounds came to the class and we started performing every week in the Crisis Skylight Café.
+People from different backgrounds attended the class and we began performing every week in the Crisis Skylight Café.
 When the classes finished I set up a collective with the following aims:

-1. To operate as a group that plays music from all over the world – focusing on cultures that are represented by members or the interest of members of the group.
-The group will be viable to perform in events in Oxford and elsewhere but will retain a strong community focus.
+1. To operate as a group that plays music from all over the world, focusing on cultures represented by members of the group, whether by origin or interest.
+The group will be viable to perform in events in Oxford and elsewhere, but will retain a strong community focus.

-2. To promote the performance of music from all cultures represented in the Oxford area primarily by musicians living, studying or working in the area.
-A particular focus will be communities who have no political voice – asylum seekers, the homeless – but who can find a voice through their musical culture.
+2. To promote the performance of music from all cultures represented in the Oxford area, primarily by musicians living, studying, or working in the region.
+A particular focus will be on community members who have no political voice, such as asylum seekers and the homeless, but who can find a voice through their musical culture.

-3. To promote a greater understanding of music from the diverse communities of Oxford through creation of recording and of notation as well as collaborative performance.
+3. To promote a greater understanding of music from the diverse communities of Oxford, through recording and notation as well as collaborative performance.

-There is now a performing group from this initiative which plays music from countries including France, England, Wales, Iran, Spain, Portugal.
-India, Pakistan, Brazil.
-We also run free workshops and rehearsals for the marginalized in society – especially asylum seekers
+There is now a performing group from this initiative that plays music from countries including France, England, Wales, Iran, Spain, Portugal, India, Pakistan, and Brazil.
+We also run free workshops and rehearsals for the marginalized in society, especially asylum seekers.

-We are now established as a community group yet the standard of the group is now at a level where we are asked to perform and have recently performed for the Old Fire Station and Refugee Resource amongst other local groups.
+We are now established as a community group, yet the standard of the group has reached a level where we are asked to perform.
+We have recently performed for the Old Fire Station and Refugee Resource, amongst other local groups.

-I helped form the Oxford Improvisers when the group constituted in December 2003 and was elected chair for seven years.
-I organised monthly performances workshops and collaborations with visual artists, dancers and poet, including residences at OVADA, performances Oxfringe (2009 and 2010) and regular Cohesion Festivals from 2007.
+I helped form the Oxford Improvisers when the group constituted in December 2003, and was elected chair for seven years.
+I organised monthly performances, workshops, and collaborations with visual artists, dancers, and poets, including residences at OVADA, performances at Oxfringe (2009 and 2010), and regular Cohesion Festivals from 2007.

-I initiated and organised large scale performances of new and contemporary works: December 2004 Treatise (involving 34 performers); March 2005 various COMA commissions for new work (involving an orchestra of fifty people put together on one day) as well as my own works mentioned above.
+I initiated and organised large scale performances of new and contemporary works, including: December 2004 Treatise (involving 34 performers); March 2005 various COMA commissions for new work (involving an orchestra of fifty people put together on one day), as well as my own works mentioned above.

-Eventually Oxford COMA merged with the Oxford Improvisers and we formed the Oxford Improvising Orchestra as a result.
+Eventually Oxford COMA merged with the Oxford Improvisers and, as a result, we formed the Oxford Improvising Orchestra as a result.
 This group was featured in Pat Thomas’ celebrated CD 4 Compositions for Orchestra which came out of the first Cohesion Festival in 2007.